EffectOrientedProgramming/book/Chapters/08_Reliability.md

   defer:
     val rateLimiter =
       makeRateLimiter.run

     rateLimiter:
       expensiveApiCall
     .timedSecondsDebug:
       s"called API"
-    .repeatN(2) // Repeats as fast as allowed .timedSecondsDebug("Result").run
+      // Repeats as fast as allowed
+    .repeatN:
+      2
+    .timedSecondsDebug:
+      "Result"
+    .run
 ```

 Most impressively, we can use the same `RateLimiter` across our application.